yisusworldwide/my-react-apps/README.md

-# my-react-apps
+# todo-list
-This is a workspace to create and test React applications.
+This is a responsive 'Todo List' where you can add, toggle and delete todos.

 ## Technical infomation
-React apps are being created with Vite. https://vitejs.dev/
+Todo list written in React language and created with Vite. https://vitejs.dev/

 ## Procedure